-- 32. Institutions should also refer to further guidance contained in Employers Pension Notice: EPN597 Resource Accounts: 2019/20 disclosure of salary, pension and compensation information - 33.
-Although EPN 597 deals specifically with the Civil Service Pension Scheme, it does contain a standard format for disclosure and explanations of what should be included in the report in order to comply with the FReM.
-The Remuneration report should set out the remuneration and accrued pension benefits of senior managers of the institution and this will include those set out in the Directors' report (see paragraph 23 above). - 34.
+- 35. Although EPN 626 deals specifically with the Civil Service Pension Scheme, it does contain a standard format for disclosure and explanations of what should be included in the report in order to comply with the FReM.
+The Remuneration report should set out the remuneration and accrued pension benefits of senior managers of the institution and this will include those named in the Directors' report (see paragraph 24 above). - 36.
 An example Remuneration report is attached at Appendix 4.
 It is important to note that individuals should be informed in advance of the intention to disclose their salary information in this report.
-There is a presumption that information about named individuals will be given unless there is specific justification for not disclosing this (see FReM paragraph 5.3.18 for circumstances where non-disclosure is acceptable).
+There is a presumption that information about named individuals will be given unless there is specific justification for not disclosing this (see FReM paragraph 6.5.4 for circumstances where non-disclosure is acceptable).
 In other cases it would be for the staff member to make a case for non-disclosure which should be considered by the institution on a case by case basis.
-Where non-disclosure is agreed, the fact that certain disclosure has been omitted should be disclosed. - 35.
-The Staff report must include the following information: - The number of senior staff by band. - Staff numbers and costs distinguishing between permanent contract staff and agency/contract staff. - Staff composition the number of persons of each sex who were directors or employees of the institution. - Sickness absence data. - Staff policies applied during the year: - (a) For giving full and fair consideration to applications for employment to the institution made by disabled persons, having regard to their particular aptitudes and abilities. - (b) For continuing the employment of, and arranging appropriate training for, employees of the institution who have become disabled persons during the period they were employed by the institution. - (c) Otherwise for the training, career development and promotion of disabled persons employed by the institution. - The number and overall value of exit packages (as approved by SFC under Severance Guidance).
+Where non-disclosure is agreed, the fact that certain disclosure has been omitted should be disclosed. - 37.
+The Staff report must include the following information: - The number of senior staff by band.

-- Other employee matters such as other diversity issues and equal treatment in employment and occupation; employment issues including employee consultation and/or participation; health and safety at work; trade union relationships and human capital management such as career management and employability, pay policy etc. - 36.
+- Staff numbers and costs distinguishing between permanent contract staff and agency/contract staff. - Staff composition the number of persons of each sex who were directors or employees of the institution. - Sickness absence data. - Staff turnover expressed as a percentage. - Staff policies applied during the year: - (a) For giving full and fair consideration to applications for employment to the institution made by disabled persons, having regard to their particular aptitudes and abilities. - (b) For continuing the employment of, and arranging appropriate training for, employees of the institution who have become disabled persons during the period they were employed by the institution. - (c) Otherwise for the training, career development and promotion of disabled persons employed by the institution. - The number and overall value of exit packages (as approved by SFC under Severance Guidance). - Other employee matters such as other diversity issues and equal treatment in employment and occupation; employment issues including employee consultation and/or participation; health and safety at work; trade union relationships and human capital management such as career management and employability, pay policy etc.7 - 38.
 In addition, in accordance with the Trade Union (Facility Time Publication Requirements) Regulations 2017, the following information must be published: - Relevant union officials. - Percentage of time spent on facility time. - Percentage of pay bill spent on facility time. - Paid trade union activities.